mehmettkarahan/EdgeComputing-HAR/README.md

 ##  Overview
-This repository contains the official open-source code, scripts, and evaluation metrics for the manuscript titled **"Optimizing Lightweight Architectures for Efficient Human Action Recognition on Edge Devices,"** submitted to *The Visual Computer* journal.
+This repository contains the official open-source code, scripts, and evaluation metrics for the manuscript titled **Optimizing Lightweight Architectures for Efficient Human Action Recognition on Edge Devices.**

 Our research focuses on evaluating and optimizing lightweight Deep Learning (DL) architectures (EfficientNetB0, EfficientNetV2B0, MobileNetV2, MobileNetV3, and NASNetMobile) for Human Action Recognition (HAR) tasks deployed on resource-constrained edge computing environments, specifically the **Raspberry Pi 5**.
 The code includes built-in real-time system monitoring (CPU, RAM, and Temperature) to analyze the thermal and computational efficiency of these models.